Why indian choose overseas education

 A Tight Match for IITs

-• In 2024, around 48,248 candidates qualified through JEE Advanced, contending for just 17,740 seats across 23 IITs—roughly 2.7 applicants per seat.
+• In 2024, approximately 48,248 candidates qualified through JEE Advanced, actively contending for just 17,740 seats across 23 IITs, meaning there were roughly 2.7 qualified applicants for every available seat.

 MBA Dreams at IIMs